katalon-studio-samples/katalon-octoperf-sample/README.md

 Run scenarios from multiple locations (Europe, USA and more), Analyze bench reports to find performance bottlenecks.

-# Katalon Plateform
+# Katalon Platform

 Katalon is a modern, comprehensive quality management platform that helps teams of any size deliver the highest quality digital experiences.
 Katalon Studio is a comprehensive toolset for web, API, mobile, and desktop app automation testing.

-# Katalon Platefrom with Octoperf
+# Katalon Platfrom with Octoperf

 # Use case